Legal Blog

 Demystifying the Bankruptcy Process – Part Three

-The COVID-19 pandemic has created a lot of turmoil in every industry and every company.
-For the last six months, more than 200 companies in the energy, transportation, entertainment, health & personal care, retail, travel, lodging, and leisure industries have cited Covid-19 as a factor in their decision to file for bankruptcy.
+The COVID-19 pandemic created a lot of turmoil in every industry and every company.
+From March to September 2020, more than 200 companies in the energy, transportation, entertainment, health & personal care, retail, travel, lodging, and leisure industries cited COVID-19 as a factor in their decision to file for bankruptcy.

-The risk of dealing with a company in financial distress is at all times high.
-Understanding the bankruptcy tools available to a company that is on the path to or already in a court-supervised reorganization (known as a Chapter 11 proceeding) can help you to manage and reduce this risk.
+The risk of dealing with a company in financial distress was at an all-time high.
+Understanding the bankruptcy tools available to a company that is on the path to or already in a court-supervised reorganization (known as a Chapter 11 proceeding) can help you manage and reduce this risk.

 Chapter 11 filers choose to opt for bankruptcy relief for various reasons: to stop debt collection action, to revise the unworkable capital structure, to address overwhelming litigation, to facilitate the sale of major assets to a prospective buyer, and to reject burdensome contracts, to name a few.